Atracsys/SlicerAstmPhantomTest/README.md

 ...
 ```

 The model name of the phantom (`MODEL`) is also given in the parameter file.
 The name has to match one of the models included in `module_path\Resources\models`.
-For example, `MODEL = phantomV1` will prompt the software to load the 3D model `phantom2018_RAS.stl`.
-Two models are already included, corresponding to the last two revisions of the standard in 2018 and 2022.
+For example, `MODEL = phantom2018` will prompt the software to load the 3D model `phantom2018_RAS.stl`.
+Two models are already included, corresponding to the last two revisions of the standard from 2018 and 2022.

 # Usage<a name="usage"></a>
 ## Setup<a name="setup"></a>
 The tracker and the phantom are set up so that:
 1. the tracker is installed according to the manufacturer's specifications (typically in orientation).
 Then, it is connected to the computer and turned on.
 For more details about this connection (e.g. cabling, network configuration, drivers), please refer to the tracker manual.
 2. the phantom is inially placed within the first half of the working volume facing the tracker.
-3. during the measurements, both the phantom and the pointer must keep their tracked array (approximately) oriented towards the tracker so as to ensure an optimal tracking accuracy.
-The only exception is for the pointer during the rotation tests.
+3. during most measurements, both the phantom and the pointer must keep their tracked array (approximately) oriented towards the tracker so as to ensure an optimal tracking accuracy.
+The only exception for the pointer is during the rotation tests.
+The only exception for the phantom is during the single point tests with extreme orientations.
 4. the operator can manipulate the pointer with respect to the phantom with ease, without occluding the device lines of sight.
 The operator should also be able to monitor the progress of the tests on the screen monitor.
 See example of setup below.
 5. if possible, sound should be enabled on the computer as audio clues are given to signal progression during the tests, which sometimes alleviates the need to look at the screen (especially during the multi-point test).